notofonts/noto-docs/src/miniarticles/NotoSansHebrew.md

 # Noto Sans Hebrew

-Noto Sans Hebrew is a sanserif design intended for general use for the Hebrew script.
+Noto Sans Hebrew is a sanserif design for texts in the Hebrew script.

-It contains 149 glyphs and 4 OpenType features, and supports 145 characters from the Unicode blocks: Hebrew, Alphabetic Presentation Forms.
+Noto Sans Hebrew has multiple weights and widths, contains 149 glyphs, 4 OpenType features, and supports 145 characters from 2 Unicode blocks: Hebrew, Alphabetic Presentation Forms.

 ## Supported writing systems